Camp Creek Falls

-Camp Creek Falls is a 55 ft waterfall that flows from Camp Creek on a basin of about 4 square miles and 1550 feet above sea level, located in the U.S. state of Washington.
-Shortly downstream Camp Creek empties into Cispus River.
-While flow is reduced in the late season, Camp Creek is a perennial drop with two tiers clearly visible.
-Camp Creek Falls is located south of U.S. Route 12 in the heart of the Mount St. Helens National Volcanic Monument.
+Camp Creek Falls is a 55 ft waterfall that flows from Camp Creek on a basin of about 4 sqmi and 1550 ft above sea level.
+The waterfall is located in the U.S. state of Washington, south of U.S. Route 12 and approximately northeast of Mount St. Helens National Volcanic Monument.

+The creek empties into the Cispus River.
+While flow is reduced in the late season, Camp Creek Falls is a perennial, two-tier drop.
 A hiking trail leads from a parking area to the falls.

 Location

-Camp Creek Falls is located in the heart of White Pass/Cowlitz River Valley, 9.5 miles south of Randle, Washington along Randle-Troute Lake road (NF-23).
-Access is found past Pinto Rd (NF-28) fork on the left (north) side of the road.
-The Randle-Troute Lake road crosses over Camp Creek which empties into Cispus River located a short walk south of NF-23 at the same location.
-After crossing over Camp Creek, the trail hikes through a mixed conifer hardwood forest along a steep side slope on both sides of the watercourse before ending approximately 20 feet of the waterfall.
+Camp Creek Falls is located in the White Pass-Cowlitz River Valley, 9.5 mi south of Randle, Washington along Randle-Trout Lake Road (NF-23).
+A trail to the falls crosses over Camp Creek.
+The hiking path passes through a conifer hardwood forest along a steep side slope on both sides of the creek.